CLUES-Emory/IndiPHARM-Task5/README.md

 - HPLC/HRMS Analysis: to assess downstream precision; results showed:
   - Low coefficient of variation (CV%) across pooled plasma samples

----

-### Contributing

-We welcome collaboration and feedback.
-Please submit issues or pull requests if:
-- You adapt the protocol to other matrices (e.g., serum, urine)
-- You identify improvements or bugs
-- You need help customizing for different deck layouts

 ### Acknowledgments

 This work was developed by **The CLUES Lab at the Gangarosa Department of Environmental Health Sciences @ Emory University** for **IndiPHARM: Individual Metabolome and Exposome Assessment for Pharmaceutical Optimization** , with support from **ARPA-H**.